On this page:

 The proposed demolition of the former power station (and possibly the briquette manufacturing plant) is expected to generate approximately 10,000 m3 of asbestos containing material (ACM).
 This would include friable (Class A) and non-friable/bonded (Class B) ACM.
 The bulk of the ACM is expected to be asbestos cement sheeting.

-Energy Brix Australia Corporation (EBAC) are proposing to construct a landfill that would accept ACM generated at the site only and will not receive waste from external sources.
-The proposed operating life of the landfill is estimated to be two years.
+EBAC are proposing to construct a landfill that would accept ACM generated at the site only and will not receive waste from external sources, with an estimated operating life of two years.
 Approval has been sought for the construction of two landfill compartments.

 The main landfill of 10,000 m3 comprising four cells is proposed to be constructed first, with the secondary landfill (5,000 m3) only to be constructed if the quantity of ACM generated from the demolition is greater than the anticipated 10,000 m3.
 Approval is sought for both cells as the need for the secondary landfill would not be known until demolition is underway.